autolab/Autolab/docs/instructors.md

 You can view all courses that you are an instructor of and all associated files.

-You can access the File Manager via the Manage Autolab dropdown.
+You can access the File Manager under Admin Course after clicking Manage Course.

 Note: